Justine (de Sade novel): Modern publication

-Plot summary
+Plot

-The plot concerns Justine, a 12-year-old maiden ("As for Justine, aged as we have remarked, twelve") who sets off to make her way in France.
+Justine, a 12-year-old maiden, sets off to make her way in France.
 It follows her until age 26 in her quest for virtue.
 She is presented with sexual lessons, hidden under a virtuous mask.
-The unfortunate situations include: the time when she seeks refuge and confession in a monastery, but is forced to become a sex slave to the monks, who subject her to countless orgies, rapes and similar rigours and the time when, helping a gentleman who is robbed in a field, he takes her back to his chateau with promises of a post caring for his wife, but she is then confined in a cave and subject to much the same punishment.
+The unfortunate situations include the time when she seeks refuge and confession in a monastery, but is forced to become a sex slave to the monks, who subject her to countless orgies, rapes and similar rigours and the time when, helping a gentleman who is robbed in a field, he takes her back to his château with promises of a post caring for his wife, but she is then confined in a cave and subject to much the same punishment.
 These punishments are mostly the same throughout, even when she goes to a judge to beg for mercy in her case as an arsonist and then finds herself openly humiliated in court, unable to defend herself.
 These are described in true Sadean form.
 However, unlike some of his other works, the novel is not just a catalogue of sadism.

-Justine (Thérèse or Sophie in the first version) and Juliette were the daughters of Monsieur de Bertole.
-Bertole was a widower banker who fell in love with another man's lover.
-The man, Monsieur de Noirseuil, in the interest of revenge, pretended to be his friend, made sure he became bankrupt and eventually poisoned him, leaving the girls orphans.
-Juliette and Justine lived in a nunnery, where the abbess of the nunnery corrupted Juliette (and attempted to corrupt Justine too).
-However, Justine was sweet and virtuous.
-When the abbess found out about Bertole's death, she threw both girls out.
+Justine (Thérèse or Sophie in the first version) and Juliette are the daughters of Monsieur de Bertole.
+Bertole is a widowed banker who falls in love with another man's lover.
+The man, Monsieur de Noirseuil, in the interest of revenge, pretends to be his friend, makes sure he becomes bankrupt and eventually poisons him, leaving the girls orphans.
+Juliette and Justine live in a nunnery, where the abbess corrupts Juliette (and attempts to corrupt Justine too).
+However, Justine is sweet and virtuous.
+When the abbess finds out about Bertole's death, she throws both girls out.
 Juliette's story is told in another book and Justine continues on in pursuit of virtue, beginning from becoming a maid in the house of the usurer Harpin, which is where her troubles begin anew.